yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 SET enable_mergejoin=false
 ```

-PostgreSQL does not support inline hints like other DBMS softwares and generally it is recommended to do `VACUM` and `ANALYZE` instead.
+PostgreSQL does not support inline hints like other DBMS softwares and generally it is recommended to do `VACUUM` and `ANALYZE` instead.